miker704/Strife/patches2.md

     - Removed DownloadApps Modal from Modal Manager.
     - Wrapped DownloadApps Modal in REACT PORTAL.
     - Moved the rendering of DownloadApps Modal to root level.
+    - Added Trim for white spaces when submiting a message in dmServers.

 ## Backend Changes